juliedxn33/Scripting_for_fun/README.md

 - xxs, sql injection, xsrf modules
 - launching other nmap scripts on susceptible services
-- multi-threaded processing for quicker turnaround time -(threads will be implemented last but is a must!
+- multi-threaded processing for quicker turnaround time
+	- (threads will be implemented last but is a must!
 Scans take an incredible amount of time and pen-tests are typically time-crunched as is)